kubevela/kubevela.github.io/docs/end-user/components/cloud-services/provider-and-consume-cloud-services.md

           name: oss-conn
 ```

+The component `sample-db` will generate secret `db-conn` with [these keys](./terraform/alibaba-rds#outputs), and the component
+`sample-oss` will generate secret `oss-conn`.
+These secrets are binded to the Envs of component `express-server` by trait
-The component `express-server` consume OSS and RDS by trait [Service Binding](../../traits/service-binding).
+[Service Binding](../../traits/service-binding).
+Then the component can consume instances of OSS and RDS.

 Deploy and verify the application.